Strategic assessment | Middle East: Scenarios of conflict escalation

 Complimentary access to a Strategic assessment from our Security Intelligence & Analysis Service, designed for corporate security decision makers.

-Our strategic report provides an assessment on the risk of interstate conflict in the Persian Gulf, Iraq and Saudi Arabia.
+Our strategic report provides an assessment on the risk of interstate conflict in the Gulf, Iraq and Saudi Arabia.
 We look at the regional threats, possible theatres for escalation and cyber threats in the Iran-US tensions.

 - The likelihood of a military confrontation between Iran and the US will probably remain high in the coming months as there are few incentives and pathways to de-escalate.

-- The Persian Gulf is the most likely location of military exchanges between the two.
+- The Gulf is the most likely location of military exchanges between the two.
 But these would probably be a series of targeted operations rather than a sustained conflict.

 - Even a brief confrontation would probably have a region-wide impact.
 Iran-aligned groups are unlikely to go beyond sporadic and unattributable attacks against US interests, however.